WYSI-Foundation/LiquidBouncePlus/README.md

 We appreciate contributions.
 So if you want to support us, feel free to make changes to LiquidBounce+'s source code and submit a pull request.
 Currently, our main goals are the following:
 1. Improve LiquidBounce+'s performance.
+2. Add and Improve bypasses for LiquidBounce+.
-2. Re-work most of the render code.
+3. Re-work most of the render code.

 If you have experience in one or more of these fields, we would highly appreciate your support.